1601-mma2013/Performance-Enhancer/README.md

 •	functions – to display the current performance of the pc

-•	mechanisms – the hardware’s performance ratio used
+•	mechanisms – the hardware’s performance ratios are used

 •	actions – the program overwrites default config files in the system to let the user have the full capability of the hardware